• Skip to primary navigation

 Why these donuts are great:

-I am a self-prescribed donut fanatic.
+I am a self-proclaimed donut fanatic.
 These gingerbread donuts are bursting with gingerbread flavor.
 Even better?
-You can make and eat these donuts in less than 10 minutes!
+You can make and eat them in less than 10 minutes!

 Drizzle on some icing and dust with sprinkles.
-If you don't want the added sugar, skip the icing because these donuts have enough bold flavor to stand on their own.
+If you don’t want the added sugar, skip the icing because these donuts have enough bold flavor to stand alone.
 Feel free to eat these gingerbread Christmas donuts plain :-).

 You can check my list to make sure your sprinkles are gluten free.
 Many brands are made on shared equipment.